Genevieve Lowes, Child & Adolescent Psychotherapist

 I welcome enquiries about helping children and young people who struggle additionally because of challenges with Autism, Learning Difficulties and early childhood trauma, including children who become looked-after in care.

 Often very young children, or those with additional needs, miss out on specialist help at a time when they really need it, because they can't talk about their worries in the way that older children and adults usually do.
-I welcome enquiries about help for very young children, and children with additional needs.
-Using creative approaches and play, we work together to enable individual means of communication to develop.
+Using creative approaches and play has proved effective in helping very young children, and children with additional needs.
+We work together to enable individual means of communication to develop.

 If my child is struggling in education can you help?